Earth Hands Therapies

 How will I feel after the treatment session?

 Most people feel great after the session.
-They report feeling very relaxed, light, open, feeling better blood flow & better breathing.
+They report feeling very relaxed, light, open, feeling better blood flow & better ability to breathe.
 People may feel tired afterwards, or energized.
 Each body responds differently.
-Depending on the techniques done, sometimes people feel a bit lightheaded for a moment when the treatment ends and they sit up on the table.
-Typically this feeling passes very quickly.
-Just take your time getting up to allow your body to begin processing the changes and get balanced.
+Depending on the techniques done, sometimes people may feel a bit lightheaded for a moment when the treatment ends and they sit up on the table.
+Typically this passes very quickly; just take your time getting up to allow your body to begin processing the changes and start balancing.

-In the days after a treatment session or massage, it varies how people feel.
-Some people feel a bit run down and tired for a day or two.
+In the days after a treatment session, it varies how people feel.
+Some people feel a bit run down and tired & possibly even sore for a day or two.
 Some may feel great and energized.

 Jean-Pierre, in his clinical research, has found that when restrictions deep in the body are released (those around organs, blood vessels, nerves, internal ligaments, etc) the body continues to shift and change for up to 5 weeks!
 During this time of shifting, you may feel any number of sensations that may or may not be related to the treatment.
 Please pay attention to your body, make notes to provide feedback, and contact me with any questions or concerns along the way.